grafana-toolbox/grafana-import/README.md

 ## Features

-- Export Grafana dashboards into JSON format.
+- Export dashboards into JSON format.
-- Import dashboards in JSON format into Grafana.
+- Import dashboards into Grafana, both in native JSON format, or emitted by dashboard builders, supporting dashboard-as-code workflows.
+  - The import action preserves the version history of dashboards.
+  - Supported builders are [grafana-dashboard], [grafanalib], and any other program emitting valid Grafana Dashboard JSON on STDOUT.
 - Remove dashboards.